Canon 1D C vs Panasonic S1H

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D C and Panasonic Lumix DC-S1H and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the S1H offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DC does not offer wifi capability.
+In contrast, the 1DC does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.